-On May 28th, the White House and OMB released the long-awaited President’s Budget for FY 2022 requesting $6 trillion in total mandatory and discretionary spending.
+In May, the White House and OMB released the long-awaited President’s Budget for FY 2022 requesting $6 trillion in total mandatory and discretionary spending.
 The discretionary funding component, totaling $1.5 trillion, represents an 8% increase over regular FY 2021 spending levels.
 This collection of documents contains the budget message of the President and represents the Administration’s priorities and analytical perspectives on specified subject areas.
 In a “typical” year, the President would give Congress the Administration’s budget proposal for the next fiscal year by the first Monday in February.
 However, with the transition of power after a Presidential election and the ongoing COVID-19 emergency, this year’s budget was significantly delayed.

-Congress is grappling with hammering out the new spending proposed under the budget request, reflecting major proposals outlined under the $2.3 trillion American Jobs Plan and the $1.8 trillion American Families Plan.
+Congress is still grappling with hammering out the new spending proposed under the budget request, reflecting major proposals outlined under the $2.3 trillion American Jobs Plan and the $1.8 trillion American Families Plan.
 Some of these key initiatives include an overhaul of U.S. infrastructure, investing in education, and improving the social safety net.
 Additionally, specific focus areas include improving public health infrastructure, improving economic equity, and addressing climate change.
 As a result, multiple Federal agencies are seeing discretionary budget requests that are double digit percentage increases over FY 2021 spending levels.
 For example, this includes significant bumps for the Environmental Protection Agency, Department of Education, Department of Commerce, and Health and Human Services.

 What’s at stake?
 Here are the budget requests for cabinet departments and major agencies: